saezlab/corneto/docs/install.md

 corneto.info()
 ```

-## Requirements

-CORNETO requires:

-- Python 3.10 or higher
-- Compatible mathematical solver (HIGHs, SCIP, or Gurobi)
-- The `cvxpy-base` or `cvxpy` backend
+This should print out CORNETO version info and configuration details.

+---

-## Troubleshooting
+## 🛠 Troubleshooting

-If you encounter any issues during installation:
+If you run into installation problems:

-1. Ensure you have Python 3.10 or higher installed
+1. ✅ Make sure you're using **Python 3.10 or higher**
-2. Check if you have the required system dependencies for the solvers
+2. 🧱 Check that you have at least **cvxpy** installed as a backend (this is the recommended one)
-3. For Gurobi users, verify that your license is properly configured
+3. 🔑 For Gurobi users, verify that your **license is properly installed**

-For more detailed troubleshooting, please visit our [GitHub Issues](https://github.com/saezlab/corneto/issues) page.
+If you're still stuck, please open an issue on our [GitHub Issues](https://github.com/saezlab/corneto/issues) page—we're happy to help!